-We have now returned to public worship on a Sunday at 9am and 10:30am.
-Due to the restrictions in place, worshippers need to book in to come to the service.
+Public worship on a Sunday takes place at 9am and 10:30am and everyone is welcome.
+Booking is no longer required, but we are continuing to request that worshippers wear face coverings (unless exempt) and practise social distancing.
 Details can be found on the notice sheet.
 The 10:30am service is also live-streamed to our Facebook page for those who can’t join us in person.

 Regular Sunday services are:

 9:00am Holy Communion (using the Book of Common Prayer)

 This is a quiet, reflective service in traditional language.
 There are no hymns.
 There is usually the same sermon as at the 10.30am service.
 Around 25 people, normally aged 25+, attend this service each week.